-LA Ref I Location Site Address Size (ha) Capacity/ desired no. of dwellings Current Land Use Physical Constraints Environmental constraints Policy compliant (national and local)?
-Assessment of suitability Appropriateness and market attractiveness Contribution to regeneration priorities Potential impact on landscape, heritage and nature conservation Availability Conclusion Status of the site through the Site Slection Methodology RAG Reasoned justification scheme would have a severe cumulative effect on the free flow of traffic on the local highway network and the Tiln Lane/Moorgate junction in particular.
+Capacity/ desired no. of dwellings Current Land Use Physical Constraints Environmental constraints Policy compliant (national and local)?
+Assessment of suitability Appropriateness and market attractiveness Contribution to regeneration priorities Potential impact on landscape, heritage and nature conservation Availability Conclusion Status ofvthe site through the Site Slection Methodology RAG Reasoned justification scheme would have a severe cumulative effect on the free flow of traffic on the local highway network and the Tiln Lane/Moorgate junction in particular.
 This proposal would increase traffic in the same area, albeit potentially from different directions.
 The Highway Authority is also mindful of the Retford Transport Assessment prepared in support of the Retford allocations contained in the draft Local Plan.
-The TA identifies junction capacity issues at the Moorgate, Arlington Way junction 0 complex without identifying a deliverable scheme in mitigation.
+The TA identifies junction capacity issues at the Moorgate, Arlington Way junction complex without Secondary Aquifer, and care should be taken to avoid the potential for pollution of the groundwater resource